School of Labor and Employment Relations Climate Jobs Institute

 Electrification Policy Analysis

-Many states and municipalities have implemented or are proposing policies to promote electrification and emissions reduction in buildings.
+Many states and municipalities have implemented or are proposing policies to promote building electrification and emissions reduction in buildings.
 Our policy team is summarizing this policy landscape.
 We’ll focus especially on new policies being proposed in Illinois and explore how different interest groups are responding to these policies.
 Again, our focus will be on how policies will impact workers and communities in the building electrification transition.

 We’ll interview policy stakeholders, such as unions, lawmakers, local leaders, and environmental advocacy groups, to better understand their perspective and the support they need to make informed policy decisions.